YouTube TV: Carriage disputes

-In February 2020, YouTube TV announced that Sinclair Broadcast Group-owned regional sports networks (including Fox Sports Networks and YES Network) would likely be pulled from the service on February 28, 2020, citing high carriage fees.
+In February 2020, YouTube TV announced that Sinclair Broadcast Group–owned regional sports networks (including Fox Sports Networks and YES Network) would likely be pulled from the service on February 28, 2020, citing high carriage fees.
 On that day, YouTube TV announced that it had reached an interim agreement to continue offering the channels on the platform while negotiations are under way.
 On March 5, 2020, YouTube TV and Sinclair reached a new deal to continue carrying all the Fox RSNs except three – the YES Network, Fox Sports Prime Ticket and Fox Sports West.
-However, on October 1, 2020, the networks were pulled off the service after the two sides could not come to a renegotiation agreement.
+However, on October 1, 2020, the networks (one of which was carrying the Bally Sports moniker now) were pulled off the service after the two sides could not come to a renegotiation agreement.
 The same month, YouTube TV dropped NESN, which carries games for the Boston Red Sox and the Boston Bruins.

 In September 2021, YouTube TV entered into a dispute with NBCUniversal when negotiating a renewal of their contract, with the latter warning that its channels would be removed from the service if they failed to reach an agreement by the end of the month.
 NBC had reportedly demanded YouTube TV bundle their Peacock streaming service, while YouTube TV announced that it would decrease their price by $10 if the contract is not renewed.
 The two companies failed to reach an agreement by October 1, but agreed to a "short extension" to avoid the channels being taken down.
 A deal was reached a day later.